espocrm/documentation/administration/websocket.md

 Out-of-the-box WebSocket coverts the following features:

-* New in-app notifications,
+* New in-app notifications
-* New event reminders,
+* New event reminders
-* Updates in stream on the record detail view.
+* Updates in stream on the record detail view

-Enable 'Use WebSocket' param at Administation > Settings.
+Enable 'Use WebSocket' parameter at Administation > Settings.

 You need to have zmq php extension installed.